 Amazon fulfillment is the process of picking, packing, and shipping products ordered on Amazon.com.
-Amazon is known for quick shipping times and fast service.
+Amazon is known for cheap same-day shipping and free two-day shipping for Prime customers.
 Merchants that sell through Amazon’s platform must conform to Amazon’s standards for packing and shipping products.

-- Branded packaging.
 With ShipBob, you can use your own packaging at no additional cost.
 Unboxing an order is central to the customer and brand experience, so ShipBob makes it easy.
 Their name will never appear on your packages, and your customers don’t even have to know they exist.

-- Free packing supplies.
 ShipBob customers who don’t want to use custom branded packages can take advantage of their free plain brown boxes, as well as free packing supplies, including tape, inserts, and more.